reasonml/reasonml.github.io/docs/basic-structures.md

 ## Array

-Arrays are a mutable, fixed sized, homogeneous, and ordered collection of items.
+Arrays are mutable, fixed sized, homogeneous, and ordered collections of items.
 Random access on an array is fast, but changing the size of an array requires recreating the entire structure.